 - Oral Appliance Therapy (OAT) uses a mouth guard-like device worn only during sleep to maintain an open, unobstructed airway.
 OAT devices prevent the airway from collapsing by supporting the lower jaw in a forward position.
 For many, oral appliance devices are more comfortable to wear than a CPAP mask.
 The devices are also quiet, portable and easy to care for.
 Research suggests that oral appliance therapy offers a higher patient compliance rate than CPAP.
 More than 100 different styles of oral appliance devices have received FDA clearance; we can help you find the right fit for your needs.

 - If left untreated, sleep apnea can reduce life expectancy by 10 years.
 95% of people with OSA are undiagnosed – don’t let yourself become a statistic.
 We can help you get the care that you need.
-Consultations for Snoring and Sleep Apnea Therapy are complimentary.
-Call Today to Make an Appointment.
-Charlotte Dentist Office Phone Number 704-378-6591
+Consultations for Snoring and Sleep Apnea Therapy are complementary.
+Call today to make an appointment in Uptown Charlotte at Charlotte Dentist Office Phone Number 704-378-6591